 What Do the Electrical Disconnect Wires Feed?

 The electrical disconnect may feed the main service panel (breaker panel) in the home.
 The feeder wires connect to the main breaker in the panel, and the neutral wire connects to the neutral bus.
-There also may be a ground wire between the disconnect and the service panel; this must be separated from the neutral feed at the service panel to prevent an improper neutral connection.
+There will also be a ground wire between the disconnect and the service panel; this must be separated from the neutral feed at the service panel to prevent an improper neutral connection.
+The neutral wires will all be on one bus, and the ground wires will be on a separate ground bus.